Faculty

 Kristin August

-Director, Graduate Programs in Prevention Sciences, Associate Professor
+Director, Graduate Programs in Prevention Sciences, Professor

 kristin.august@rutgers.edu